7.1.11 - Question 2: Matching Perceptions

 Conclusion

-In conclusion, we can state that there is no statistically significant evidence against the hypothesis that the husbands and wives accurately perceive the attitudes of their spouses.
+In conclusion, we can state that there is no statistically significant evidence against the hypothesis that husbands and wives accurately perceive the attitudes of their spouses.
 Our evidence includes the following statistics: ( \(T^{2}\) = 6.43; F = 1.44; d.f. = 4, 26; p = 0.249).